Terminal Velocity Matching: Related Works

 \mypara{Diffusion and Flow Matching.} Diffusion models~\citep{sohl2015deep,ho2020denoising,song2020score} learn generative models by reversing stochastic processes, while Flow Matching~\citep{liu2022flow,lipman2022flow} generalizes this to arbitrary priors with simplified training.
 Both approaches ultimately solve ODEs with neural networks during sampling.

 \mypara{One-Step and Few-Step Models from Scratch.} To address slow inference from ODE simulation, recent methods aim for few-step generation in a single training stage.
 Consistency models~\citep{song2023consistency,lu2024simplifying} parameterize networks to represent ODE integrals but cannot jump between arbitrary timesteps without injecting additional noise, which can limit multi-step performance.
 Two-time conditioned approaches enable arbitrary timestep transitions: IMM~\citep{zhou2025inductive} provides distribution consistency via Maximum Mean Discrepancy but requires multiple particles; MeanFlow~\citep{geng2025mean} and Flow Map Matching~\citep{boffi2024flow} match trajectory derivatives but lack distributional guarantees.
-Other variants bypass differentiation via Monte Carlo~\citep{liu2025learning} or combine distillation with FM~\citep{frans2024one,boffi2025build}.
+Other variants bypass differentiation via Monte Carlo~\citep{liu2025learning} or combine distillation with FM~\citep{frans2024one}.

 Unlike these methods, TVM regularizes path behavior at the \textit{terminal time} rather than initial time and provides explicit $2$-Wasserstein bounds.
-While sCT and MeanFlow only compute forward JVP, TVM uniquely supports backward passes through the JVP computation, enabling full gradient flow for the terminal velocity objective.
-These innovations drive both our theoretical insights and architectural improvements.
+While sCT and MeanFlow only compute forward JVP, TVM uniquely supports backward passes through the JVP computation, These innovations drive both our theoretical insights and architectural improvements.
+Another recent work \citep{boffi2025build} has proposed a unifying perspective on training flow maps from scratch; it encompasses many approaches such as Shortcut~\citep{frans2024one}, CM~\citep{song2023consistency,lu2024simplifying}, MeanFlow~\citep{geng2025mean} and shares similar theoretical insights as TVM.